ooelrich/bootstrap-overconfidence/README.md

 ### Code/Till-UPPMAX

-Code to be run on UPMMAX, work in process.
+Code to be run on UPMMAX. uppmax-lokal-kopia.R is a version of the uppmax code made to be run locally (just changes where it reads/writes).

 ### all_data.RData